 In December 1998, the Company acquired the site for an additional manufacturing facility in Fernley, Nevada, which is located approximately 30 miles east of Reno.
 The Company estimates that the total cost of the site acquisition, construction and equipping of the new facility will be approximately \$19.6 million.
-The Company expects to fund this cost with approximately \$6.7 million of borrowings under site acquisition and construction loans, approximately \$2.8 million from the net proceeds of the Offering and approximately \$10.1 million from its operating cash flow and borrowings under its current and expected credit facilities.
-Construction of the facility began in January 1999.
+The Company expects to fund this cost with approximately \$6.7 million of borrowings under site acquisition and construction loans and approximately \$12.9 million from its operating cash flow and borrowings under its credit facility.
+Construction of the manufacturing facility began in January 1999.
 The Company anticipates that the new facility will begin production in the fourth quarter of 1999.
 The facility will occupy 150,000 square feet and will initially have two production lines.
 With its second manufacturing facility in operation, the Company expects by the end of 1999 to double its production capacity from the level sustained in December 1998.
-See "Risk Factors--Ability to Increase Manufacturing Capacity" and "Management's Discussion and Analysis of Financial Condition and Results of Operations -- Liquidity and Capital Resources."
+See "Risk Factors--Ability to Increase Manufacturing Capacity" and "Management's Discussion and Analysis of Financial Condition and Results of Operations--Liquidity and Capital Resources."